dominicegginton/dotfiles/README.md

 ## Packages

-The worksapce includes definitions for the following packages:
+The workspace includes definitions for the following packages:

 <table>
     <tr>